 Xanax is a type of benzodiazepine, or central nervous system depressant, prescribed to treat anxiety and panic disorders.
 It was first introduced in 1981 and has become one of the most prescribed medications in the United States.

 Xanax bars refer to the white rectangular tablet which contains 2 mg of alprazolam.
-Xanax is a brand name marketed by Pfizer but you can also find generic versions of alprazolam bars that are usually yellow or light green in color.
+A brand name Xanax is marketed by Pfizer but you can also find generic versions of alprazolam bars that are usually yellow or light green in color.

 Xanax became well-known in pop culture because many celebrities suffering from anxiety issues started becoming dependent on the drug.
 Many rappers and hip-hop artists would include Xanax in their lyrics, and numerous celebrities have admitted being victims of Xanax addiction including Justin Bieber and Demi Lovato.
 With so many rap songs ingraining Xanax into pop culture and somehow glorifying the use of this drug, it should then be not surprising anymore that more and more young people are into Xanax.